1 Thessalonians 3 Lesson

 The more we study the Bible, the more we understand that suffering and adversity are part of life, especially for Christians.

-God uses our struggles to:
+God uses our struggles:

 1. To discipline us,